INmune Bio Partners with Imeka to Use Novel Biomarker in Clinical Studies for Alzheimer’s Disease

-Imeka offers pharmaceutical companies an ability to combine diffusion MRI imaging and AI to map white matter integrity and understand neuroinflammation, demyelination and axonal loss.
-Imeka works in collaboration with pharmaceutical companies in the development of treatments for neurodegenerative diseases, such as, Multiple Sclerosis, Alzheimer’s and Parkinson’s disease.
+Imeka offers an ability to combine diffusion MRI imaging and AI to map white matter integrity and understand neuroinflammation, demyelination, and axonal loss.
+Imeka works in collaboration with pharmaceutical and biotechnology companies in the development of treatments for neurodegenerative diseases, such as Multiple Sclerosis, Alzheimer’s Disease and Parkinson’s disease.
 Based in Sherbrooke, Quebec, Canada, the company also has an office in Cambridge, Massachusetts.
 Learn more at www.imeka.ca.